mongodb/docs/source/includes/avs-local-rag-set-up-environment-go.rst

 .. procedure::
    :style: normal

-   .. step:: Initialize your Node.js project.
+   .. step:: Initialize your Go project.

       Run the following commands in your terminal to create a new directory named ``local-rag-mongodb`` and